Synthetic Controls for Experimental Design: Abstract

 \section{Abstract}

 This article studies experimental design in settings where the experimental units are large aggregate entities (e.g., markets), and only one or a small number of units can be exposed to the treatment.
-In such settings, randomization of the treatment may induce large estimation biases under many or all possible treatment assignments.
-We propose a variety of synthetic control designs \citep{abadie2003synthetic, abadie2010synthetic} as experimental designs to select treated units in non-randomized experiments with large aggregate units, as well as the untreated units to be used as a control group.
-Average potential outcomes are estimated as weighted averages of treated units for potential outcomes with treatment, and control units for potential outcomes without treatment.
-We analyze the properties of such estimators and propose inferential techniques.
+In such settings, randomization of the treatment may result in treated and control groups with substantially different baseline characteristics, inducing biases.
+We propose a variety of experimental non-randomized synthetic control designs \citep{abadie2003synthetic, abadie2010synthetic} that select the units to be treated, as well as the untreated units to be used as a control group.
+Average potential outcomes with treatment are estimated as weighted averages of observed outcomes for treated units, and average potential outcomes without treatment as weighted averages of observed outcomes for control units.
+We analyze the properties of estimators based on synthetic control designs and propose new inferential techniques.
+We show that in experimental settings with aggregate units, synthetic control designs can substantially reduce estimation biases in comparison to randomization of the treatment.